-This feature enables you to easily insert contents (pictures, texts, etc.) into documents which have been added to a Dynamics 365-record in HTML format via e.g. the “Rich Text Editor”.
-The functionality interprets HTML code stored in Dynamics 365 and displays the contents appropriately in generated documents.
+This feature enables you to easily insert content (pictures, texts, etc.) into documents that have been added to a Dynamics 365 record in HTML format, via the rich text editor.
+This functionality interprets HTML code stored in Dynamics 365 and displays the content appropriately in generated documents.

 Step-by-Step: Add “rich text” capabilities to a field in Dynamics 365.

 In this example, we want to insert the content in the HTML editor from Dynamics 365 into a quote.